imgag/megSAP/README.md

 If you are interested to join the effort, please contact [Marc Sturm](https://github.com/marc-sturm).

 ## Obtaining megSAP
-The installaton of megSAP is quite time-consuming because many tools and big databases need to installed.
+The installation of megSAP is quite time-consuming because many tools and big databases need to installed.
 The installation instructions can be found [here](doc/install_unix.md).

 ## Documentation